 We propose two hypotheses.
-First, if reward enhances attention in a way that boosts working memory representation, we expect to see faster response times and/or greater discriminability for items rendered in a high reward color, with some costs to non-colored items.
-Alternatively, if reward-association does not boost memory representation, but instead simply leads to strategic shifts in response bias, we expect to see a trend between increasing reward association and response bias shift.
-Bowen et al., (2020) found that increasing reward magnitude led to a liberal criterion shift, or more willingness to endorse an item as old, which would concur with other studies finding improvements to hit rates.
+First, if reward enhances attention in a way that boosts working memory representation, we expect to see faster response times and/or greater discriminability for items rendered in a high reward color.
+Alternatively, if reward-association does not boost memory, but instead simply leads to strategic shifts in response bias, we expect to see a a shift in response bias that patterns after reward color.
+Such a result might be anticipated by Bowen et al. (2020), who found that increasing reward magnitude led to a liberal criterion shift, or more willingness to endorse an item as old, which would concur with other studies finding improvements to hit rates.
 Thus, we predict a similar relation between reward magnitude and response bias.

 Methods